-3.3 Differences in the relative contribution of greenhouse gases (CO2, CH4, N2O)
+572 3.3 Differences in the relative contribution of greenhouse gases (CO2, CH4, N2O)

-GHG emissions (CO2, CH4, N2O) showed good agreement at the sectoral level (FOLU and agriculture) (Figure 5), that disappeared at the disaggregated level (Figure 6).
-CO2 showed the largest disagreements among datasets and gases, led by forests emissions and particularly fire.
-SOC accumulation was reported in the Hotspots data (Li et al., 2013) but it is uncertain if it is included in the other datasets.
+573 GHG emissions (CO2, CH4, N2O) showed good agreement at the sectoral level (FOLU and 574 agriculture) (Figure 5), that disappeared at the disaggregated level (Figure 6).
+CO2 showed the 575 largest disagreements among datasets and gases, led by forests emissions and particularly fire.
+576 SOC accumulation was reported in the Hotspots data (Li et al., 2013) but it is uncertain if it is 577 included in the other datasets.

-Non-CO2 emissions showed lower variability than CO2 (Figure 6).
-Livestock led CH4 emissions and showed the largest differences among datasets, with the Hotspot data (Herrero et al., (2013) having the lowest CH4 emissions, which were compensated with larger N2O than the other datasets (Figure 6 b,c).
-At a global level, wetlands dominates natural CH4 emissions, while agriculture and fossil fuels represent 2/3 of all human emissions, with smaller contributions coming from biomass burning, the oceans, and termites (Montzka et al., 2011).
-Fire non-CO2 emissions were quite similar among datasets, confirming that FAOSTAT omissions were CO2 related (see section 3.2.3).
-Thus, as exposed in FAOSTAT's metadata, only N2O and CH4 are considered in forest fires, excluding CO2 from aboveground biomass.
-As expected, N2O emissions in crops showed large differences, with the Hotspots having the lowest values (3 times lower).
-Rice N2O emissions were omitted in all datasets except the Hotspots (Li et al., 2013), which also included SOC.
+Non-CO2 emissions were much more homogeneous, with differences among datasets that were approximately 5 times lower than CO2 variability (e.g. 0.3 vs 1.5) (Figure 6a).
+Livestock led CH4 emissions and showed the largest differences among datasets, with the Hotspot data (Herrero et al., (2013) having the lowest CH4 emissions, which were compensated with larger N2O than the other datasets (Figure 6b,c).

+At a global level, wetlands dominates natural CH4 emissions, while agriculture and fossil 584 fuels represent 2/3 of all human emissions, with smaller contributions coming from biomass 585 burning, the oceans, and termites (Montzka et al., 2011).
+Fire non-CO2 emissions were quite 586 similar among datasets, confirming that FAOSTAT omissions were CO2 related.
+Thus, as 587 exposed in FAOSTAT's metadata, only N2O and CH4 are considered in forest fires, 588 589 excluding CO2 from aboveground biomass.
+As expected, N2O emissions in crops showed 590 large differences, with our Hotspots having the lowest values (3 times lower).
+Rice N2O emissions were omitted in all datasets except the Hotspots (Li et al., 2013), which also 591 included SOC.
+592